-airport car park fees are collected by the airport authorities and paid to the airport parking company.
+Airport car park fees are collected by the airport authorities and paid to the airport parking company.
+It is what we all have to queue to pay at the end of our holiday, working our way around the traffic barriers to find an available pay machine to pay our fees.
 These fees are included in the airport’s Customer Facility Charges (CFC) and are collected on a monthly basis.
 They also serve as an alternative to the loss of revenue that would result if the airport had to increase its property levies.
 The purpose of airport car park fees is to cover operational costs.
 These include salaries, health care benefits, and other miscellaneous expenses such as maintenance, security, and landscaping.
 This article discusses some of the reasons for collecting these fees.

 Airport Car Park Revenue – As a function of airport car park management, collecting these fees includes collecting the daily fees from travellers for parking at the airport.
 In the past, these fees were calculated based on the number of kilometres driven by the passenger, but now they are measured on the hourly rate.
 This increases the number of drivers who will park at the airport, thereby increasing revenue for the airport authorities.